 If you haven’t started social media for your business, don’t feel pressured to rush in today.
 Poll your existing clients to find out what social media sites they prefer and why.
 Armed with this information, you can be selective and design your strategy so you can reach your target audience efficiently and effectively.

-How Social Media Generates Business Exposure
+How Social Media Generates Business Exposure for accountants

 Wherever your clients are active socially, you need to be active too.
 Facebook and LinkedIn, two of the most popular social media sites, allow you to create a company page that serves as a business profile where you tell your company’s story.
 These pages should highlight products and services and provide another way to engage with followers and develop relationships.